2sic/2sxc-docs/docs-src/pages/abyss/contribute/docs/implementation/ts-css-webpack.md

 1. **Step 2: Adjust Configuration Files in `docs-src`**
    * In `package.json`:
-     * Update `projectName` with your project folder name.
+     * Update `templateName` with your project folder name.
-     * Update `docsVersion` to match the version of the source code you are documenting.
+     * Update `version` to match the version of the source code you are documenting.
      * Add `"enableDebug": false` if it's not already present.
      * Under `scripts`, keep `build` and `dev`.
 You may delete unnecessary `import*` scripts.